-You must have a VALID permit with you to take a drive time.
+You must have a VALID permit with you to take a drive lesson.
 Any student that does not have a VALID permit in readable condition when they come for a scheduled drive time, will not be allowed to drive or observe and will be charged a $50.00 fee, just as if they did not show up or if they cancelled less than 24 hours.
-This is not a Green Light Driving Academy rule, but a rule from the Texas Education Agency and the State of Texas.
+This is not a Green Light Driving Academy rule, but a rule from the Texas Department of Licensing & Regulation and the State of Texas.

 Yes, most insurance companies do provide a discount on automobile insurance for successfully completing an approved driver education course; however it is best to consult with your agent to confirm this.